 - "How often do you use a campus computing lab?"

 Lab usage remained constant from 1998 until 2009 with approximately 41% of respondents indicating they used a lab at least once per week and 10% saying they never used labs.
 The number of respondents who used a lab at least once per week has fallen steadily since 2010.
-As of 2012, less than 30% of respondents use a lab at least once per week, while 21.93% say they never use labs. [ see graph ]
+Between 2012 and 2014, fewer than 30% of respondents said they used a lab once per week, while more than 20% said they never use labs. [ see graph ]

 - "About how much do you actively use your ResNet service on an average day?"

 The surveys indicate an initial decline in the number of respondents reporting less than an hour of usage per day, followed by many years of approximately 1.5% reporting this minimal usage.
 As for people reporting usage of 9 or more hours per day, there was a huge initial increase, from 8.6% to 26.53% between 1998 and 2001.
 After this peak in 2001, there was a steady decline in reports of 9+ hours of usage per day.
-The trend appears to be leveling off with around 16% of respondents reporting at least 9 hours of usage. [ see graph ]
+The trend has leveled off at 14-16% of respondents reporting at least 9 hours of usage per day. [ see graph ]

 - "Do you use ResNet with a laptop or desktop?"

 This is the most dramatic trend of all.
 Since 1998 there has been a steady decrease in desktop usage and steady increase in laptop usage.
 1998 was the peak in desktop usage and the lowest laptop usage.
 2012 saw the highest laptop usage (90.16%) and lowest desktop usage (1.50%).
-Students reporting they use both has fluctuated between 7 and 10% from 2004 to 2009.
+Students reporting they use both has fluctuated between 6 and 10% since 2004.
 Please note that in 2007 the word 'laptop' was replaced with 'portable' and was expanded to include tablet computers. [ see graph ]

 - "Would you prefer to have ResNet service your laptop in your room or drop it off somewhere to be fixed? "